MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 ---
-title: Building tabs and other hosted experiences with the JavaScript client SDK
+title: Build tabs and other hosted experiences with the JavaScript client SDK
 author: heath-hamilton
 ms.author: surbhigupta
 description: Overview of the Microsoft Teams JavaScript client SDK, which can help you build Teams app experiences hosted in an <iframe>.
 It includes basic functions, authentication namespace, and settings namespace.